camping-packing-list

 2. Your Personal Items

-When choosing what personal items to take with you, you’ll want to be selective.
-The less you bring, the better as it’ll save you space.
-You do want to be sure that you have all of your necessities, though.
+You’ll want to be selective when choosing what personal items to take with you.
+The less you bring, the better, as it’ll save you space.
+You do want to ensure you have all of your necessities, though.

 Medications

-If you have medications or prescriptions that you take daily, even if they’re just vitamins, bring them with you.
+If you take medications or prescriptions daily, even if they’re just vitamins, bring them with you.
 You should also bring pain medication as well for surprise headaches and more.

-Bug spray, anti-itch cream, and antibacterial ointment should also be brought along.
+Bug spray, anti-itch cream, and antibacterial ointment should also be included.

 Restroom Necessities

-Don’t forget to bring your own toilet paper, or you might find yourself in quite a bind.
+Don’t forget to bring your toilet paper, or you might be in quite a bind.
 Besides that, you also need to bring hand soap, hand sanitizer, and other restroom necessities.

 Personal Hygiene